Fort Boyard: Ultimate Challenge: Series 1 and 2

 Before they enter the treasure chamber, every team is handed a scroll with a plan of the board (a giant alphabet chessboard), which is composed of Georgian letters and the word "Fort Boyard" is also written out on it.
 On this chessboard, they must place four circular plates of colour, as shown in the plan.
 These plates are hidden in the decorative elements of the chamber (a treasure chest, barrel or underneath ropes).
 They must therefore find where they are hidden.
 Boxes are suspended in the fountain and the key for the coins is on top of a vertical rod above and on either side of the Fountain.

 Once a team has found and placed their four plates in the right place, the captain returns his/her hand to a tiger's head located nearby the entrance.
 If correct, the key is released to open their chest containing the coins.
 Once the chest is opened, coins fall into the fountain below.
 The team members must collect as many of these coins as possible and put them into a Plexiglas box near the entrance.

-At 0:20 seconds from the end of the 3 minutes, the bell (rung by Laura Hamilton) sounds and the gate of the Treasure Chamber begins to descend, meaning that the eight candidates must get out before it closes.
+At 0:20 seconds from the end of the 3 minutes, the bell (rung by Hamilton) sounds and the gate of the Treasure Chamber begins to descend, meaning that the eight candidates must get out before it closes.

 Then it is time to weigh the coins; two candidates from each team take turns placing their container on the scales to set the number of points scored by the team.
 At the end of the show, the ranking of teams is updated compared to previous results.